karimarttila/javascript/webstore-demo/simple-server/README.md

 # Testing

+I was pretty satisfied how clear and simple testing in Node was.

-The assert Node module is pretty good.
+The [assert](https://nodejs.org/api/assert.html) Node module is pretty good.
 Creating tests with it is really simple and readability of the tests is good.
 Node is also lightning fast to start running the tests.
 E.g. you don't run the tests in the terminal in Clojure since it takes rather long time to load JVM, Clojure classes etc before the tests actually gets to run - in development you run the tests in the IDE where JVM and Clojure is already loaded.
 But in Node you can easily run the tests in terminal over and over again - the startup time is really fast.

 ```bash
 time npm test